amadim/alx-low_level_programming/README.md

-readme for
+readme for more function
-this is my c programing readmeC
+this is my c programing more function readmeC